Acid Fume Scrubber Systems: HCl, HF & H₂SO₄ Compliance Design Guide

 Which of the three common acid gases is most difficult to scrub?

 HF, without question.
-Because it only partially dissociates in water, it demands a scrubbing liquid maintained at pH 10–12 — significantly more alkaline than what an HCl acid fume scrubber system requires.
-On top of that, HF aggressively attacks glass and FRP, leaving PP as one of the very few materials that can handle it over a full equipment lifetime.
-HCl is the easiest of the three, dissolving rapidly even in plain water, which is why acid fume scrubber design must treat each acid on its own terms.
+Because it only partially dissociates in water, it demands a scrubbing liquid maintained at pH 10–12 — significantly more alkaline than what HCl requires.
+On top of that, HF aggressively attacks glass and FRP by dissolving their silicon dioxide content, leaving PP as one of the very few materials that can handle it over a full equipment lifetime.
+HCl is the easiest of the three, dissolving rapidly even in plain water at pH 7–9.

 How long does stainless steel actually last in HCl scrubbing duty?